mittulmandhan/java-interview-prep/24 interface/README.md

 * An interface contain abstract methods only.
 * Interface cannot contain normal methods.
 * Interface does not have constructors.
-* Interface caanot be instantiated.
+* Interface cannot be instantiated.
 ````
 interface A {
 }